Tomires/thesis-masters/analysis.md

 ### Availability

 The application is to be available on all major virtual reality platforms across PC, mobile and standalone categories.
+The user should be able to retain a persistent copy of their data across all devices as they may for instance use a workstation at their workplace and a standalone system at home.

+### Automatization

+When adding a new dataset, the application should be able to predict certain features, such as attribute type or structure of an uploaded dataset.
+The user should only be prompted if there is a high degree of uncertainity.
+In the inverse case, we will choose the most likely settings and allow the user to make modifications later at their leisure.

 1. (cardboard) https://arvr.google.com/cardboard/
 2. (daydream) https://arvr.google.com/daydream/